Economy of Peru: Effect on family economies

 The anti-coca policies imposed in 1995 have had adverse effects on Peruvian's household economies.
 Many families dependent on coca farming have been forced to send their children to work as eradication of crops has decreased their household income.
 In states where coca is grown, child labour increased by 18% in 1997 and 40% in 2000.
 Work hours and domestic work increased as well, with girls taking on 28% more domestic work with boys doing 13% more.
 Wage work for adults also increased since 1995.
 As such, it can be inferred that the increase in child labour since eradication policies have come into effect is caused by children filling in for working parents.
 However, the issue of child labour in cocoa production is still present in Peru as reported in 2013 in the U.S. Department of Labor's report Findings on the Worst Forms of Child Labor and in December 2014, in the Bureau of International Labor Affairs's List of Goods Produced by Child Labor or Forced Labor.

 Corruption

 Peru is the 101st least corrupt country in the world according to Transparency International's Corruption Perceptions Index.

 The Peruvian organization "Ciudadanos al Dia" has started to measure and compare transparency, costs, and efficiency in different government departments in Peru.
 It annually awards the best practices which has received widespread media attention.
 This has created competition among government agencies to improve.

-A last case of corruption was the 2008 Peru oil scandal.
+A recent case of corruption was the 2008 oil scandal, which caused protests in large cities around Peru.
+The cabinet has to resign due to the scandal.
+However, a judge absolved all the officials involved in the case in 2016.